software-gardening/almanack/src/almanac/introduction.md

 _Almanacs help us understand and influence the impacts of time on the things we grow._
 ```

-Almanacs within the context of computers can be interpreted as meta-software which use objective, shared experience to help encourage growth and avoid unwanted decay.
-The Software Gardening Almanac helps share knowledge on how to cultivate change in reaction or preparation in order to nurture software (and software practitioners) for long periods of time.
+The Software Gardening Almanac helps share knowledge on how to cultivate change in order to nurture software (and software practitioners) for long periods of time.
 We aspire to define, practice, and continually improve a craft of _software gardening_ to nourish existing or yet-to-be software projects and embrace a more resilient future.

 ## Motivation